garrardkitchen/mcp-example/README.md

 > [!WARNING]
 > ILoggingBuilder' does not contain a definition for 'AddConsole' and no accessible extension method 'AddConsole' accepting a first argument of type 'ILoggingBuilder' could be found (are you missing a using directive or an assembly reference?)

-I then created a new file called `EchoTool.cs` and pasted the following code:
+I then created a new file called `EchoTool.cs` and pasted in the following code:

 ```csharp {filename="EchoTool.cs"}
 using System.ComponentModel;